hQamonky/YtMusicDownloader/README.md

 ### Install Git
 Got to the [git website](https://git-scm.com/downloads) and download and install the package for Windows.
 ### Get the script
+Open on the following link: https://raw.githubusercontent.com/hQamonky/YtMusicDownloader/develop/installers/windows_installer.bat
+Then, right click anywhere on the page and click "Save as...".
 ### Run the script
-Select the downloaded script, right click and run it.
+Select the downloaded script, right click and run it as administrator.
 # Manual Installation
 ## 1. Install Docker
 ### Linux (debian based)